How To Use Google Maps As A Multi-Stop Web Route Planner

 Dropping a pin on the map to add an address on the Google Maps route planner

-Alternatively, you can input addresses completely or partially and select one of the suggested options.
+With Google Maps; you have the option to enter addresses completely or partially and select from one of the suggested options.

 Typing addresses on the Google Maps route planner